 He specialises in commercial litigation and arbitration, including shipping and insurance.
 Richard’s ambition for the Trust is to increase our reach and our impact.
 His particular areas of interest include promoting exercise, nutrition, sleep and social connectedness as a way of improving young people’s mental health and harnessing new technologies to improve treatment.

 Phil, the younger of Charlie’s two brother, is a teacher at Cranleigh Prep School in Surrey, where he is Head of Drama and Senior Schools Advisor;he teaches Humanities and Sport and is on the board for the Cranleigh Schools outreach programme “Cranleigh Giving”.
 Phil is particularly interested in mental health and education, and, as a Trustee, he provides particular support for our Wellbeing at Work programme.

-A retired Chartered Accountant and formerly Finance Director and Secretary of the London Chamber of Commerce, Robin is a Trustee of the Commercial Education Trust and The Cordwainers Educational and Training Charitable Trust Company, a member of the Livery Committee and a Past Master of the Clothworkers’ Company and Trustee of The Clothworkers’ Foundation.
+Robin is a retired Chartered Accountant and formerly Finance Director and Secretary of the London Chamber of Commerce.
+He is also a Trustee of the Commercial Education Trust and The Cordwainers Educational and Training Charitable Trust Company, a member of the Livery Committee and a Past Master of the Clothworkers’ Company and Trustee of The Clothworkers’ Foundation.
 He supports the Trust on matters of finance, governance and risk, and is a member of our Investment Committee.

 Dr Mina Fazel